GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

-If no OSCAL-based SSP exists, or the location of components is not accurately reflected in the SSP, this information may be added to the SAP\'s metadata section using the same syntax as the SSP.
+If no OSCAL-based SSP exists, or the location of components is not accurately reflected in the SSP, this information may be added to the SAP's metadata section using the same syntax as the SSP.
 The include-subject citations are still required as described above;
-however, the IDs point to the SAP\'s location data instead of the SSP\'s.
+however, the IDs point to the SAP's location data instead of the SSP's.

 The same queries work as presented above; however, the queries are used in the SAP instead of the SSP.